 The alkaline diet works.
 That is a fact.
 An irrefutable, scientific fact, as I am about to prove to you.
 The evidence for the alkaline diet is there and has never been stronger.

-Even without the science I know it works.
-I’ve seen way too many results in my life, in my family’s life, in my friends lives, and in the lives of the thousands of people I’ve coached, taught or had random emails from after they’ve actioned what I teach on this site.
+But even without the science, I know it works.
+I’ve seen way too many results in my life, in my family’s life, in my friend’s lives, and in the lives of the thousands of people I’ve coached, taught or had random emails from after they’ve actioned what I teach on this site.

 BUT, I know it’s important for people to see the science, read the facts and see the proof before they commit.